 - Used books in good condition may be evaluated by the School Committee and accepted in accordance with our acquisition guidelines.

 - Items that do not fit the library collection criteria or needs of the library may be used as prizes, donated, or given to a recycling vendor.

 - Cash donations can be made in the school office.

 - Library patrons and members of the school community may request books to be purchased for our library.

-- Book request forms are available on the library website (Microsoft Forms link) and should be submitted to the librarian for consideration.
+- Book request forms are available on the library website (Microsoft Forms link) and should be submitted to the librarian and School Committee for consideration.